 - Related Entries

-Derrida was born on July 15, 1930 in El-Biar (a suburb of Algiers), Algeria, into a Sephardic Jewish family.
-As is well-known, Algeria at this time was a French colony.
+Derrida was born on July 15, 1930 in El-Biar (a suburb of Algiers), Algeria (then a part of France), into a Sephardic Jewish family.
 Because Derrida’s writing concerns auto-bio-graphy (writing about one’s life as a form of relation to oneself), many of his writings are auto-biographical.
 So, for instance in Monolingualism of the Other (1998), Derrida recounts how, when he was in the “lycée” (high school), the Vichy regime in France proclaimed certain interdictions concerning the native languages of Algeria, in particular Berber.
 Derrida calls his experience of the “interdiction” “unforgettable and generalizable” (1998, p.
 37).
 In fact, the “Jewish laws” passed by the Vichy regime interrupted his high school studies.

 Throughout the Sixties, having been invited by Hyppolite and Althusser, Derrida taught at the École Normale.
 In 1983, he became “Director of Studies” in “Philosophical Institutions” at the École des Hautes Études en Sciences Sociales in Paris; he will hold this position until his death.
 Starting in the Seventies, Derrida held many appointments in American universities, in particular Johns Hopkins University and Yale University.
 From 1987, Derrida taught one semester a year at the University of California at Irvine.
 Derrida’s close relationship with Irvine led to the establishment of the Derrida archives there.
 Also during the Seventies, Derrida associated himself with GREPH (“Le Groupe de Recherche sur l’Enseignement Philosophique,” in English: “The Group Investigating the Teaching of Philosophy”).
 As its name suggests, this group investigated how philosophy is taught in the high schools and universities in France.
-Derrida wrote several texts based on this research, many of which were collected in Du droit à la philosophie (1990, an approximate English title would be: “Concerning the Right to Philosophy”).
+Derrida wrote several texts based on this research, many of which were collected in Du droit à la philosophie (1990, one part of this book has been translated into English as Eyes of the University.
+Right to Philosophy 2).
 In 1982, Derrida was also one of the founders of the Collège Internationale de Philosophie in Paris, and served as its first director from 1982 to 1984.

 Sometime in 2002, Derrida was diagnosed with pancreatic cancer.
 He died on October 8, 2004.
 Since his death two biographies have appeared (Powell 2006 and Peeters 2013).